Update 1: Need a simple guide to the absolute basics? Check out my Bakes on Mesh ‘for Dummies’ guide.

 Revision from Theresa Tennyson: “Tattoos, etc. do stack in the order they’re worn in, but if you go to “Edit My Appearance” and click on a tattoo, etc. in the list of the items you’re wearing arrows will appear – clicking on those arrows will move that item up or down in the stack, and when you save what you’re wearing as an outfit that order will be remembered.”

-(Y’know, I’ve spent 12 years in SL and every day is still a lesson to me.
+(Y’know, at the time of writing this post I’d spent 12 years in SL and every day is still a lesson to me.
 I had no idea about moving stacked layers like that…)

 However, in the case of makeup—for example—the layers will stack in the order you added them.
 If you’re going to wear three different eyeshadows then you’ll get an entirely different look if you add them in 1, 2, 3 order than you would if you add them in 3, 2, 1 order.